GitYaSome/HTW-Pixel-Controllers/Custom Circuit Board/README.md

   2. Gerber_HTW WLED PCB.zip - This is the file that has the board dimensions, locations of holes to be drilled, and schematic diagram.
   3. PickAndPlace_HTW WLED PCB_2023-12-21.csv - This is the file that tells the assembly service the X and Y coordinates of where to place parts.

+Those 3 files are what you would send to a Printed Circuit Board manufacturer (I use JLCPCB) to have PCB's made.
+In addition to those 3 files, here are some pictures:

 Schematic Diagram:
 ![image](https://github.com/GitYaSome/HTW-Pixel-Controllers/assets/18668499/b1fddeb2-51db-416d-80be-38fbf53b0350)